Boards & Commissions

 For more information contact Ashley Youmans.

-The mission of the Keep Powder Springs Beautiful Committee is to maintain and enhance the cleanliness and beauty of our city, by means of community awareness and involvement
+The mission of the Keep Powder Springs Beautiful, Inc. is to enhance and maintain the overall cleanliness and beautification of our city, by means of community awareness, education, and involvement.

 Planning and Zoning Commission